tsmp-falcon-platform/ci-bundle-utils/README.md

 ------------------------------------------------------------------------------------------------------------------------
 Usage: bundleutils extract-from-pattern [OPTIONS]

-  Extract the controller name from a string using a regex pattern. e.g.
+  Extract the controller name from a string using a regex pattern.
+This command is useful for extracting controller name from a feature branch name or similar strings.

+  \b e.g.

   - Full string.
 Pattern: ^([a-z0-9\-]+)$